(post updated July 2022)

-How to Ship a Barrel in 3 Easy Steps
+How To Ship A Barrel To Jamaica In 3 Easy Steps

-- Find a reputable local shipping agent and buy a barrel; usually at around £32.00 / $20 – $40 US, for a 210 litre / 55 Gallon plastic barrel; most agents will deliver sometimes for a small fee
+Step 1.
+Find A Reputable Local Shipping Agent and buy a barrel; usually at around £32.00 / $20 – $40 US, for a 210 liter / 55 Gallon plastic barrel; most agents will deliver sometimes for a small fee.

-- Pack your barrel with care!
-Wrap lids with brown packing tape and separate food items away from toiletries, soap powder and cleaning materials, so they taste and smell as they should.
-Bubble wrap fragile items and use towels, bed sheets and other soft items as protection.
+Step 2.
+Pack Your Barrel With Care!
+Wrap lids with brown packing tape and separate food items away from toiletries, soap powder, and cleaning materials, so they taste and smell as they should.
+Bubble wrap fragile items and use soft items such as towels, bed sheets, and clothes as protection.

-- Arrange for collection from your shipping agent and make sure they put a ‘tamper proof seal’ on your barrel.
-Pay for shipping to either Kingston wharf, Montego bay wharf, or opt for home delivery.
-Get your Bill of Lading and keep in a safe place.
+Step 3.
+Arrange For Collection from your shipping agent and make sure they put a ‘tamper-proof seal’ on your barrel.
+Pay for shipping to either Kingston wharf, or Montego bay wharf, or opt for home delivery.
+Get your Bill of Lading and keep it in a safe place.
 You will need to take it to the wharf with you to clear the barrel in Jamaica.

-If you are thinking about shipping a barrel to Jamaica, first and foremost you are going to need to find a shipping agent and get your hands on a barrel.
+If you are thinking about shipping a barrel to Jamaica, first and foremost you are going to need to find a shipping agent and buy a shipping barrel.

-The obvious place to try is local shipping companies and shipping agents in your area.
+The next best place to try is searching online for local shipping companies and shipping agents in your area.
 Many of which can be found when searching for ‘shipping services’ online, or in directories such as the yellow pages.

 Most shipping agents sell barrels as a side line and will drop off an empty barrel at little, or no charge to your home address.